 The 2018 #QueerTheVote grant cycle will run May-November.
-You can apply as an individual or a group and 501c(3) status is not required to receive a grant.
+You can request funding as an individual or a group and 501c(3) status is not required to receive a grant.

-Registration and turnout efforts funded through #QueertheVote must be in compliance with the IRS guidelines for 501(c)3 organizations, meaning grantees may NOT directly or indirectly tell people how to vote or for whom to vote, or coordinate with candidates for office or political parties.
+Registration and turnout efforts funded through #QueertheVote must be in compliance with the IRS guidelines for 501(c)3 organizations, meaning groups that receive grants may NOT directly or indirectly tell people how to vote or for whom to vote, or coordinate with candidates for office or political parties.
 Click here to learn more about permissable election activities for 501(c)3 public charities.

 These are required in order to receive funding: